SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 }
 ```

-With this builder pattern we have control over steps of **construction process**.
+With this builder pattern, we have control over the steps of the **construction process**.

-We can create a different representations with same construction process.
+We can create a different representation with the same construction process.

 [/slide]